Windows81/Roblox-Freedom-Distribution/README.md

 And, **union operations done in current-day Studio (CSG v3) are not supported**.
 This is because CSG v2 support was completely removed in late 2022.

 In that case...

+RFD comes bundled with Studio builds.
+These should be used if modern Studio doesn't mesh well with your old places.

 [Sodikm](https://archive.org/details/full-sodikm_202308) has a functional Studio build from 2018.